manifold-systems/manifold/docs/articles/class_objects_arent_oop.md

-# Class isn't OOP, should it be?
+# Class is not fully OOP, should it be?

 <br>
 Ever want Java Class objects to behave more OOP-like?
 This happens often enough for me that I thought I'd finally jot